merenlab/anvio/anvio/docs/programs/anvi-script-fix-homopolymer-indels.md

 {:.warning}
 You must be extremely careful with this program since it reports edited sequences.

+## Better alternatives

+If you need a comprehensive solution to correct your long-read sequencing data for serious applications, you should not use this script, but resort to better alternatives designed to correct frameshift errors.

+For instance, [Arumugam et al's solution](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-019-0665-y) leverages NCBI's nr protein database to correct frameshift errors through modified-DIAMOND alignments.
+Another solution, [homopolish](https://github.com/ythuang0522/homopolish) by Yao-Ting Huang et al, uses mash sketches to correct minION sequences.
+You may also want to check [proovframe](https://github.com/thackl/proovframe) by Thomas Hackl, which aims to correct frame-shift errors in long-read sequencing data.

+## Motivation

-We developed this tool to ameliorate the large number of INDEL errors Oxford Nanopore Technology yields.
+We developed this tool largely to test the impact of INDEL errors associated with homopolymers Oxford Nanopore Technology yields.
 When there is a high-quality reference genome, this program can align a set of input sequences to the reference, and when it sees something like this in the alignment:

 ```
 Input sequence ......: ...
 CGAAAAACG ...